SAMEER563/nextjs15_tailwind_starter/README.md

 ---

-# Next.js 15 + Tailwind CSS Starter Template
+# Next.js 15 + Tailwind CSS with Typescript Starter Template

-Welcome to the **Next.js 15 + Tailwind CSS Starter Template**! 🚀
+Welcome to the **Next.js 15 + Tailwind CSS with Typescript Starter Template**! 🚀

-This is a boilerplate starter project that helps you quickly set up a Next.js 15 application with Tailwind CSS, saving you time on initial configuration.
+This is a boilerplate starter project that helps you quickly set up a Next.js 15 application , Tailwind CSS with Typescript, saving you time on initial configuration.
 Whether you're a beginner or an experienced developer, this template will help you hit the ground running for your Next.js and Tailwind CSS-based projects.

 ---